mackenziekbrooks/dci101-f22/docs/schedule.md

 **Due Monday 3/7 at 12pm**

 1. [Activity 7.3](../text-analysis/#activity-73)
 2. Draft your project proposal in preparation for next week's consults.
-This will be your week 7 blog post.
 It's okay if it's full of questions!

 # Week 8 - Project Planning